 If you are a woman, mention whether you are pregnant or breastfeeding.
 The small amount of radiation used in the test may harm a developing baby or pass through breast milk.

 During the Procedure

 The technologist will place stickers called electrodes on your chest to monitor your heart’s electrical activity during the test.
 He or she will also inject a small amount of a radioactive material into a vein in your arm.
 The radioactive material is called a tracer.
 Sometimes the technologist will take a small amount of blood from your arm and mix it with the tracer.
 Then the technologist will put the mixture back into your body through an intravenous (IV) line inserted directly into a vein.

-The technologist will then ask you to lie still on a table and place a special camera above your chest.
-The camera is about three feet wide and uses gamma rays to track the tracer.
+The technologist will ask you to lie still on a table and place a special camera above your chest.
+The camera is about 3 feet wide and uses gamma rays to track the tracer.
 As the tracer moves through your bloodstream, the camera will take pictures to see how well the blood is pumping through your body.
-The pictures will be taken from many different views, and each one lasts about five minutes.
+The pictures will be taken from many views, and each one lasts about 5 minutes.

 You may be asked to exercise in between pictures.
 This helps the doctor see how your heart responds to the stress of exercise.
-The technologist may also ask you to take nitroglycerin to open your blood vessels and show how your heart responds to the medication.
+The technologist may also ask you to take nitroglycerin to open your blood vessels and see how your heart responds to the medication.